EU-Nova Engineering Fast Track

-Through the 4 + 1 Engineering Program, an innovative agreement between Eastern University and Villanova University, Eastern students have the unique opportunity to access the resources found in Villanova’s College of Engineering facility while maintaining the intimacy and Christian education practiced at the Eastern campus.
+Through the EU-Nova Engineering Fast Track Program, an innovative agreement between Eastern University and Villanova University, Eastern students have the unique opportunity to access the resources found in Villanova’s College of Engineering facility while maintaining the intimacy and Christian education practiced at the Eastern campus.
 Both Villanova and Eastern University alike have been ranked in the top tier of regional universities in the Northeastern United States, Villanova holding the number one spot.
 Moreover, U.S. News has also ranked Villanova as one of the Top 15 Best Undergraduate Engineering Programs for over 17 years.

 Engineering Program Advisor